spotinst/help/src/docs/cloud-analyzer/getting-started/connect-master-payer-account-first-registration.md

 ## Prerequisites

 - Organization administration permissions in Cloud Analyzer are required to register an organization to Cloud Analyzer.
-- Getting started with Cloud Analyzer on AWS requires read-only permissions to the Cost and Usage Reports, which are located in the Master Payer account.
+- Getting started usually requires read-only permissions to the Cost and Usage Reports, which are located in the Management account.
+Choose one of the following methods:
+  - Read data from your Direct-to-AWS Management Account and connect as described below.
+  - Read data for all AWS MSP/Reseller customer accounts, connect as described below, and submit a support ticket.
+  - Read data for limited AWS MSP/Reseller customer accounts and submit a support ticket.
+  - Read data provided by CloudHealth and submit a support ticket.
+  - Read data from a member-account's Cost and Usage Report and submit a support ticket.

 ## AWS Region